 Send – we share the message of the worship again and ask pupils to think about how it will affect their day / learning/ behaviour.
 We close with liturgy, final prayer, music and the blowing out of our special candle.

 Pupils regularly plan and lead worship on a voluntary basis.
 Specific child-led Collective Worships are planned into the yearly planner.
-They work with the Collective Worship Leader to develop their own understanding of worship and to design a worship to support the spiritual development of their peers.
+They work with the Collective Worship Leader to develop their own understanding of worship, and to design a worship to support the spiritual development of their peers.

 Developing Worship